AppScale/gts/README.md

 AppScale is an open-source cloud computing platform that automatically deploys and scales unmodified Google App Engine applications over public and private cloud systems and on-premise clusters.
 AppScale is modeled on the App Engine APIs and has support for Python, Go, PHP and Java applications.

-AppScale is developed and maintained by AppScale Systems, Inc., based in Santa Barbara, California, one of the most beautiful places in the world.
+AppScale is developed and maintained by AppScale Systems, Inc., based in Santa Barbara, California, and Google.

 ## Why Use AppScale?